telerik/reporting-docs/knowledge-base/angular-component-properties-in-viewer-events.md

 ## Description

+How can I access the properties of an Angular component from the report viewer events?

+## Cause

-Inside [Angular Report Viewer events](../angular-report-viewer-event-binding) the **this** value will point to the report viewer object.
-This makes any Angular components' properties inaccessible in report viewer events.
+Inside the [Angular Report Viewer events]({% slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/event-binding %}), the `this` value will point to the report viewer object.
+This makes the properties of any Angular component inaccessible in report viewer events.

 Consider the following example:

-Template
+**Template**

 ```HTML
 	<div *ngIf="isReportRendered">Report has been rendered!</div>
 	<tr-viewer #viewer1